naugtur/npm-audit-resolver/README.md

 ### Arguments

 ```
---yarn switched to yarn package manager as the command to support
+--yarn switch to calling yarn audit instead of npm audit.
 --migrate forces migration to a new file and format even if no modifications are made to decisions
 ```